dcos/examples/1.8/neo4j/README.md

 ## Public proxy for debugging purpose

-If you want to access your Neo4j cluster outside your DC/OS cluster, you need to install the public proxy:
+If you want to access your Neo4j cluster from outside your DC/OS cluster, you need to install the public proxy:

 ```
 $ dcos package install neo4j-proxy